 For me to choose salad over other options, it’s gotta be great.
 I don’t eat “dry” salad.
 It needs a dressing that ties all the ingredients together perfectly.
 So you better believe I perfected this lemon vinaigrette before sharing it with you!
 This lemon dressing pairs well with berry-filled salads as well as those with peppery arugula.

-I'm talking a sweet, tangy punch of flavor that shines.
-This vinaigrette isn't a silent dressing, it is the star.
+I’m talking a sweet, tangy punch of flavor that shines.
+This vinaigrette isn’t a silent dressing, it is the star.
+Use it on my strawberry arugula salad or on a lovely salad of your choice.

 Lemon Dressing Recipe